webxdc/website/src-docs/spec/sendUpdate.md

 If the editor app were to call `sendUpdate` every 2 seconds instead, updates might get queued for a longer time than just the `sendUpdateInterval`.

-Moreover, an editor can also inspect `sendUpdateMaxPayload` and send oversized updates in smaller chunks and recombine them on the receiving side.
+Moreover, an editor can also inspect `sendUpdateMaxSize` and send oversized updates in smaller chunks and recombine them on the receiving side.